 Most cul-de-sacs have easements or parkland providing movement throughout the neighbourhood on foot or bicycle.

 All-abilities access into Wimborne Road Park would be improved with a path system both from Ferndown Street and Wimborne Road.
-There is currently no all weather or all-abilities path into this community park.
+There is currently no all weather or allabilities path into this catchment park.